nrwl/nx/docs/shared/using-nx/affected.md

-# Affected
+# How Affected Works

 {% callout type="note" title="First thing!" %}
-Before reading this guide, [check out the mental model guide](/using-nx/mental-model).
+Before reading this guide, [check out the mental model guide](/concepts/mental-model).
 It will help you understand how computation caching fits into the rest of Nx.
 {% /callout %}

 ## Overview